 - There isn’t enough Anycubic Chiron firmware support

 - There aren’t many Anycubic Chiron upgrades currently available in the market

-Summing up, it would not be wrong to state that the Anycubic Chiron is a giant in the world of 3D printers.
-However, it does have its pros and cons.
+Summing up, the Anycubic Chiron is a giant in the world of 3D printers.
 If you are in the market for something massive that can churn out very large prints this is the machine to get; especially when it comes to purchasing a large and high quality printer on a budget.
-It is available on Amazon.